LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/everybody-wakes-up-from-the-screams.md

 Metal rots are pressing against us,

-I would be brilliant masters of my destiny
+I would be a brilliant master of my destiny

 But everybody is pushing, crowded in the grieve.